defcronyke/hobnob/README.md

 Together these systems are known as Hobnob.

+The following video technologies are currently supported:

+Linux: Vulkan and OpenGL

+Windows: Vulkan, DirectX 12, and DirectX 11

+macOS: Metal

 This project is under active development, with no release date scheduled yet.
 Check back here regularly if you'd like to follow the progress.